 Late Night Food in Brunswick 2026: Where to Eat After 10pm

-Brunswick doesn’t roll up its sidewalks at 9pm like the suburbs.
+Brunswick does not roll up its sidewalks at 9pm like the outer suburbs.
 This is a suburb where the kitchen stays on and the fryer stays hot well past the last train.
-Whether you’ve come from a gig at Howler, a pint at Bar Oussou, or a late shift at the hospital, you need food that matches the hour — and Brunswick delivers.
+Whether you have come from a gig at the Brunswick Ballroom, a pint at Bar Oussou, or a late shift at the hospital, you need food that matches the hour — and Brunswick delivers.

 We walked the strip — Sydney Road, Lygon Street, and a couple of side-street detours — to find the spots still serving real meals after 10pm in 2026.
-Here’s what held up.
+Here is what held up.

 1. Alasya Turkish Restaurant